ThomasStolt/Get_Vigor165_DSL_Status/README.txt

 #
 # SNMPv2-MIB::sysDescr.0 = STRING: DrayTek Corporation, Router Model: Vigor165, Version: 4.2.3.1_STD...
 #
-# If you get an error and connot find out why, you can tryp nmap for
+# If you get an error and connot find out why, you can try nmap for
 # basic connectivity checking.
 You need to use the "-sU" flag to tell
 # nmap to scan UDP ports (SNMP is UDP, not TCP) and you likely need to
 # use sudo:
 #
 # pi@raspberry-pi:~ % sudo nmap -sU <router_IP_address>
 # Starting Nmap 7.93 ( https://nmap.org ) at 2023-04-29 10:12 CEST
-# Nmap scan report for 192.168.2.2
+# Nmap scan report for <router_IP_address>
 # Host is up (0.037s latency).
 # Not shown: 999 open|filtered udp ports (no-response)
 # PORT    STATE SERVICE
-# 161/udp open  snmp
+# 161/udp open  snmp    <-- this is what you are looking for!!!
 # MAC Address: 00:1D:AA:XX:XX:XX (DrayTek)
 #
 # Nmap done: 1 IP address (1 host up) scanned in 23.93 seconds
 #
+#
 # Configuration
 # =============
+#
 # You will need to edit the following DEFINITIONS in Get_Vigor165_DSL_Status.py:
 #
 # HUE_BRIDGE_IP = "PhilipsHueBridge"